brlouk/AngularJS-1.x-step-by-step/README.md

 #### Get Started

-To Enable AngularJS on your HTML, you need the following steps :
+To Enable AngularJS on your HTML, as a minimum requirement,  you need to :

 1. Add ng-app to your "html" element on the top of your html file.
 2. Load AngularJS Script File on the "body" element : <script></script>